APiTJLillo/UOFlow/UOWalkPatch/README.md

 surface the game's packet wrapper and capture the network manager pointer.
 The Lua functions are registered automatically when the helper locates the client's Lua state.

-`UOW.Status.flags` and `UOW.Status.flagsEx` are now exported inside a sealed `UOW` namespace.
-The install path stores the real implementations in the Lua registry, refreshes the namespace binding, installs shims for the legacy globals, and can optionally trace overwrites by launching with `UOW_TRACE_OVERWRITES=1`, which still hooks `_G.__newindex` long enough to report any script attempting to replace the legacy globals.

 ## Troubleshooting